DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/index.rst

 **note:** You need a CDS account, API credentials, and to accept the dataset's terms and conditions.

 We've prepared a comprehensive :doc:`CDS API setup guide <cds_api>` to walk you through each step of the process.
-Once configured, you'll be ready to explore and analyze seasonal forecast data with ease!
+Once configured, you'll be ready to explore and analyze seasonal forecast data.

 Installation
 ------------